 It was 1914 when President Woodrow Wilson proclaimed Mother’s Day a national holiday.
 Each year the second Sunday of May is appointed as a day of celebration, set aside to honor the ladies in our families who have taken on the task of motherhood.
 An honor much deserved and earned daily by the mothers who fulfill this vital role.

 Whether she is a biological, foster, step, or adoptive mom, all mothers have offered a glimpse into the “love chapter” in the Bible, 1 Corinthians 13.
-This portrait of perfect love can is seen through these imperfect ladies in the things that they do every day.
-From their simple acts, their unrelenting patience, to their profound endurance, mothers stand as an example of the impact of love.
-These are the days that create a profound legacy from every mother to her child.
+This portrait of perfect love can be seen through these imperfect ladies in the things they do daily.
+From their simple acts and unrelenting patience to their profound endurance, mothers exemplify the impact of love.
+These are the days that illustrate a mother’s legacy to her children.

 Love is patient and kind.

 We see this in the hours that a mother of a child with special needs sits in the doctor’s waiting room, trying to entertain and distract her precious child, who is facing another unpleasant visit.
 It can be seen when the unanswerable question “Why?” is asked for the fifteenth time by her three-year-old, yet the mother still tries to answer it.
 Or when she takes her daughter shopping from sun-up to sundown to find the perfect dress for the dance.

 “The best part of being a mom to me is the unconditional love.
 I have never felt a love as pure, a love that’s as rewarding.”
 Monica Denise Brown